 - 1. Potential impacts associated with the development on community wellness and population health issues such as:

-- a.
-Population in- and out-migration;
+- a. population in- and out-migration;

-- b.
-Alcohol and drug access and use;
+- b. alcohol and drug access and use;

-- c.
-Sexually-transmitted infections rates;
+- c. sexually-transmitted infections rates;

-- d.
-Crime rates;

-- e.
-Access to child care;

-- f.
-Language retention and other key indicators of cultural maintenance; and
+- d. crime rates; - e. access to child care; - f. language retention and other key indicators of cultural maintenance; - g. education completion rates by level; and - h. community cohesiveness and pride in cultural identity.